en

 Nagoya JR Station

-Nagoya Station appears in the movie and you can see Tori eating one of the food specialties of the city, Miso Katsu, pork cutlet topped with Miso sauce.
+Nagoya Station appears in the movie and you can see Tori eating one of the food specialties of the city, Miso Katsu, a pork cutlet topped with Miso sauce.

 Kimi no Na wa